“Perfect for GPs and AHPs who needs Basic Life Support skills and more”

 The Practical Assessment Papers are:

-• Cardiopulmonary Resuscitation Practical Assessment
+• Adult and Paediatric Cardiopulmonary Resuscitation Practical Assessment

 • Safe use of an Automated External Defibrillator Practical Assessment